Liminiens/json-localization/README.md

 # json-localization

-Localization for ASP .NET Core with resources in json files
+A localization library for ASP .NET Core which allows you to use `.json` files for storing resources.